ironArray/Caterva2/doc/tutorials/web-client.md

 Initial view of the roots known to the subscriber
 ```

 Click on `foo`, and you shall also get the list of datasets in the root, along with a search box.
 Entering a string in the box allows you to narrow the list of datasets down to those whose name contains that string.
-Try entering `.b2` and clicking on "Search" to limit the list to Blosc2 datasets.
+Try entering `ds-` and clicking on "Search" to limit the list to example datasets (tip: entering `.b2` may help filtering out non-Blosc2 datasets).

 ```{figure} images/web-dataset-search.png
 ---